 Guidelines for Exam-Taking

-- The exam will be administered across Canada in February.
+- The exam will be administered across Canada in the Fall of each year.

 - Programs will have identified a resource room with adequate computer access for the entire residency program.

 - We encourage all residents to arrive approximately 30 minutes prior to start of the examination.